-In this dirt bike review, I’ll show you what the CRF 230 is, why it may or may not be the right bike for you, what to expect when buying one, and how to make it faster and last longer so that you can have more fun for many years to come!
+In this review, I'll show you what the CRF 230 is, why it may or may not be the right bike for you, what to expect when buying one, and how to make it faster and last longer so that you can have more fun for many years to come!

 What is the Honda CRF230F?